STUCK ON THE TOILET WITH CONSTIPATION | 6 GUIDELINES

 Doing pushups is good for muscle and bowel movement.
 And combined with the techniques mentioned above, it will help you poop easily.

-Hot liquids act similar to bile and pancreatic supplements.
+Hot liquids act differently from bile and pancreatic supplements.
 Heat causes the muscles and the intestines to force the stool to move quickly.

 8. A WORD OF CAUTION

-If you get stuck on the toilet too often, then it is time to visit a doctor.
-Especially if you feel discomfort long periods of time.
+If you get stuck on the toilet with constipation too often, then it is time to visit a doctor.